 - Teachers are responsible for the way their children move around the school when out of the classroom.
-Ultimately, we want children to be responsible for their own actions and movements. - Children should move quietly and keep to the left in the corridors, on the stairwells and when moving to and from the playground. - Teachers need to teach students appropriate behaviours for moving around the school. - Teachers should lead their class from the front of the student line when moving about the school, while at the same time repositioning themselves as necessary to ensure their line is moving calmly and safely around the school. - Teaching Assistants should be positioned on the stairs or along the line after assembly and at break times to assist the smooth running of transitions times. - If a child exhibits inappropriate behaviours when not in the classroom, it is the witnessing staff member's responsibility to apply the behaviour procedures.
+Ultimately, we want children to be responsible for their own actions and movements. - Children should move quietly and keep to the left in the corridors, on the stairwells and when moving to and from the playground. - Teachers need to teach children appropriate behaviours for moving around the school. - Teachers should lead their class from the front of the children line when moving about the school, while at the same time repositioning themselves as necessary to ensure their line is moving calmly and safely around the school. - Teaching Assistants should be positioned on the stairs or along the line after assembly and at break times to assist the smooth running of transitions times. - If a child exhibits inappropriate behaviours when not in the classroom, it is the witnessing staff member's responsibility to apply the behaviour procedures. - If children do not move around school appropriately, they should walk from their location again.
+If this still does not modify the conduct, children should practise with their class teacher at break time.